Classical limit of diagonal form factors and HHL correlators: Introduction

 In testing the HHL proposal at strong couplings a check for two particles was performed \cite{Bajnok:2014sza}.
 We observed that in this limit the 3-point function was related to the average of the light vertex operator over the moduli space of classical solutions.
 As the strong coupling limit of the model is related to the classical limit of the sine-Gordon theory it is natural to assume that the classical limit of form factors are just the average of the corresponding observable for the moduli space of classical solutions.
 The aim of our paper is to investigate this correspondence.

 Interestingly, there were not many investigations on the classical limit of form factors.
 Goldstone and Jackiw \cite{Goldstone:1974gf,Rajaraman:1982is} showed that the classical kink solution is the Fourier transform of the form factor of the basic field between two moving kink states in the semi-classical limit, when the kink momentum is very small compared to its mass.
 Later Mussardo et al. extended the expression into a transparently relativistically covariant form and used its crossed version to determine the masses of boundstates \cite{Mussardo:2003ji}.
 In the diagonal limit these analyses dictate that the classical limit of the elementary fields' form factor between one-particle states should be the spatial integral of the static kink solution.
 Our work gives a meaning for this formula and generalizes the result for generic operators and for multi-particle states.
 Let us also mention that semiclassical finite volume form factors were analyzed in \cite{Smirnov:1998kv} in the conformal case.
 Here, in contrast, we focus on massive scattering theories.
+In such a theory, namely in the sinh-Gordon theory, Lukyanov analyzed the semiclassical expansion of the finite temperature expectation values of exponential fields \cite{Lukyanov:2000jp}.
+These results are valid for any volume but only for the vacuum expectation value.
+Here we deal with asymptotically large volumes and expectation values in multiparticle states.

 Our paper is organized as follows.
 In section~2 we give a brief heuristic introduction to the paper.
 In section~3 we present our proposal for the classical computation of multiparticle diagonal form factors in infinite volume.
 Then we move on in section~4 to describe the evaluation of finite volume expectation values in the classical limit and establish their link with the classical diagonal form factors of the previous section.
 In section~5 we briefly comment on the link with Heavy-Heavy-Light OPE coefficients and we close the paper with conclusions and two appendices.